Hawking radiation: black hole vs de Sitter: Entropy of cosmological horizon in de Sitter (d+1)-spacetime

 Let us compare this on-shell entropy of the Hubble volume with the off-shell entropy, which is traditionally associated with the area law for the Gibbons-Hawking entropy of the cosmological horizon:

 The on-shell and off-shell entropies coincide, $sV_H=S_{\rm GH}$, if $a=\frac {2}{(d-1)\pi}$, i.e. if the local temperature depends on dimension:

-For $d=3$ this temperature agrees with the local temperature $T(d=3)=H/\pi$, which is obtained by consideration of the rate of the local activation processes.
-But for the other dimensions, $d\neq 3$, the Eq.(\ref{LocalT}) does not agree with the activation processes in the de Sitter environment.
-If we keep both the local temperature $T=H/\pi$ and the standard Gibbons-Hawking entropy $A/4$ in Eq.(\ref{HorizonEntropy}), then the holographic bulk-horizon correspondence is violated.
+For $d=3$ this temperature agrees with the local temperature, which is obtained by consideration of the rate of all the local activation processes in the de Sitter environment, $T(d=3)=T_{\rm dS}=H/\pi$.
+But for the other dimensions, $d\neq 3$, the Eq.(\ref{LocalT}) does not agree with the local temperature.
+However, we already demonstrated that the temperature $T=T_{\rm dS}=H/\pi$ is the proper thermodynamics temperature, which determines both the local processes and processes related to the cosmological horizon.
+This temperature does not depend on dimension $d$ and thus we must keep $T_{\rm dS}=H/\pi$.
+But if we keep both the local temperature $T=T_{\rm dS}=H/\pi$ and the standard Gibbons-Hawking entropy $A/4$ in Eq.(\ref{HorizonEntropy}), then the holographic bulk-horizon correspondence is violated.

-To reconstruct the holography, i.e. to relate the entropy of the horizon to the entropy of the region bounded by the horizon and preserve the local temperature $T=H/\pi$, the Gibbons-Hawking entropy must be modified:
+That is why, the only way to reconstruct the holography, i.e. to relate the off-shell entropy of the horizon to the on-shell entropy of the region bounded by the horizon and preserve the local temperature $T(d)=T_{\rm dS}=H/\pi$, the Gibbons-Hawking entropy must be modified:

-In principle, this modification is not very unusual.
-Even the entropy of a black hole can deviate from $A/4$, an example of which is the entropy of the Reissner-Nordstr\"om black.\cite{Volovik2025TC} In the next section we confirm the modified Gibbons-Hawking entropy (\ref{GHmodified}) of the cosmological horizon using the first law of thermodynamics.
+In principle, this modification of the Gibbons-Hawking entropy is not very unusual.
+Even the entropy of a black hole can deviate from $A/4$, examples of which are the entropy of the Reissner-Nordstr\"om black hole\cite{Volovik2025TC} and the entropy of Kerr black hole in Eq.(\ref{BHTsallis}).
+The RN and Kerr black holes have two horizons, and thus the traditional approach, in which the entropy is determined by the area of the outer horizons, is not applicable.

+In the next section we confirm the modified Gibbons-Hawking entropy (\ref{GHmodified}) of the cosmological horizon using the first law of thermodynamics.
 Thus the modified Gibbons-Hawking entropy for $d\neq 3$ is another example where the entropy of the horizon is not equal to $A/4$, although for the cosmological horizon it remains proportional to the area.